thednp/navbar/README.md

 </script>
 ```

-To use the DATA-API, you need to provide the `data-dunction="navbar"` attribute to your menu, like so:
+To use the DATA-API, you need to provide the `data-function="navbar"` attribute to your menu, like so:
 ```markup
 <ul class="nav" data-function="navbar">
   <li><a href="#">Link Title</a></li>